yessineZ/practGit/readme.md

-Hello World
-its a beautiful day
+Hello guys i hope you doing well its a bad day ending
-end